Shop Smart for Textbooks

 Before purchasing or renting any books, check Project Gutenberg, an online e-book library where you can download books or read them online at your convenience.
 Because of copyright laws, books published prior to 1964 are now in the public domain, which means they are completely free for public use.
 Your budget will thank you!

 Share with Classmates

 Do you know anyone who has taken the class before?
-Ask them if you can borrow or purchase their textbook from them!
-Most students toss their books aside at the end of the semester, never to be opened again.
+Ask them if you can borrow or purchase their textbook from them at a reduced price.
+Many students toss their books aside at the end of the semester, never to be opened again.
 You might get lucky!

 For many, online shopping is the go-to method for clothes, electronics, makeup, and even groceries.
 So it’s no surprise that websites like Amazon, eBay, or even Facebook Marketplace can help you find used textbooks at a fraction of the cost.

 Shopping online also provides an easy resource to find older editions of the textbooks you’ll need, which are often a lot cheaper than the newest edition that your professor requires.

 Before going to the campus bookstore with your list of required texts, make sure to utilize outside resources first.
 Nervous about an older edition?
 Talk to your professor and ask them if an older version would be acceptable – most of the time, the answer is yes!